Alexia Apostolakis: International career

 Back in mid-2022, Apostolakis was chosen by senior women's assistant coach, Melissa Andreatta to join the newly established Australia women's national under-23 soccer team (U23 Matildas), which competed in the 2022 AFF Women's Championship, held in Philippines in July.
 They faced ASEAN Football Federation (AFF) senior national women's squads.
 The U23 Matildas finished third in Group A after winning three matches, but losing 0–1 to eventual champions Philippines and drawing 2–2 with Thailand, who finished tournament runners-up.
 In September 2023 she was named to the U23 Matildas squad for two friendlies in Varese, Italy.
 They played AC Milan Women and then Scotland U23.
 She also joined the squad, which contested the Four Nations invitational under-23 tournament held in Växjö, Sweden from 30 May to 4 June 2024.
 Australia lost against hosts, Sweden U23 and visitors Germany U23, but won against visitors Poland U23.

 Apostolakis received her first call-up for the senior Matildas in 2025, when she was added to the extended squad for two friendlies against South Korea in Sydney and Newcastle following an ankle injury to fellow defender Ellie Carpenter.
 She made her debut for the Matildas in their 0–1 loss to visitors Panama on 5 July 2025 at Bunbury, Western Australia.

+Apostolakis was selected by head coach Alex Epakis as part of Australia's 23-player squad for the 2026 AFC U-20 Women's Asian Cup in Thailand.

+Style of play

+In a July 2026 interview with Bristol City, Apostolakis described herself as "versatile", "physical" and "creative", and said she can play "anywhere in the back line".
+Beginning her career at Western Sydney Wanderers as a midfielder, she played as a full back for Melbourne City.